AnchalPandey29/Amphibian-app/README.md

 <img src="https://github.com/AnchalPandey29/Amphibian-app/blob/main/1.png" height="400px">
 <img src="https://github.com/AnchalPandey29/Amphibian-app/blob/main/2.png" height="400px" ><br>
 <p align="center">
-Show ❤️ by starring repositories you find good!<br>
+Show ❤️ by starring the repository if you find it good!<br>
 Also, ⭐️ and fork this repository if you wish to give this new feature a try!
 </p>